christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 8\.
 Who Forged History?\
 Part 7.
 Sects of the Imperial Cult\
 9\.
 Sects of the Imperial Cult\
-9.1.
-The Cult of Antinous\
+9.1 Christianity\
 9.2.
-Subversion of the Imperial Cult by Rabbi Akiva and His Students\
+The Cult of Antinous\
 9.3.
 Islam\
 Conclusion\
 Selected Bibliography\